- Teacher Grants Program

 - COAST Safe Routes to School Program (Southern Santa Barbara County)

-- California Department of Transportation Safe Routes to School web page (with multiple links to other programs)
+- California Bicycle Coalition Safe Routes to School web page (with multiple links to other programs)

 Examples: Students could look at ways water is used at school or home and come up with ideas for reducing use, such as replacing lawn areas with water wise gardens.
 Teacher could organize a field trip for students to learn more about conserving water.
 Students could create tools to educate others, or identify equipment to purchase to reduce water use.
 See the Water Wise website for more info on conserving water.